felciabatta/Gene-Pheno-CCA/README.md

 # metaCCA

-A modified version of metaCCA.
+Private project using a modified version of metaCCA.
 - Bugs fixed relating to single-study analysis

 Original README: